-- Mother has no antibody titre against other red cell antigens (eg, c, E, Kell etc)
+- Mother has no antibody titre against other red cell antigens (e.g., c, E, Kell).

-- Baby is not clinically anaemic or has a normal haemoglobin on testing.
+- Baby is not clinically anaemic or has normal haemoglobin on testing.

-If all five rules are met then no investigation is required, reassurance can be given and we can explain that it is most unlikely but possible that jaundice will occur.
-If a baby goes on to develop severe jaundice, it will be necessary to have blood tests to look for anaemia and the mother or midwife noting the jaundice should refer back to the neonatal service.
+If all five rules are met, no further investigation is required, reassurance can be given, and we can explain that it is most unlikely but possible that jaundice will occur.
+If a baby develops jaundice, it will be necessary to have blood tests to look for anaemia.
+The mother or midwife noting jaundice should refer to the neonatal service.

 Coombs positive jaundice